akeneo/pim-api-docs/content/guides/erp-connection/step4-how-to-build-your-connector.md

 **To conclude: adopt an Agile approach**

-* Interview Julia and ERP team about their needs
+* Interview Julia and the ERP team to learn about their needs
 * Set priorities with them
 * Develop in successive iterations